martinmclarnon/coralogix-blazor-otel-example/Blog.md

 ### Signing Up with Coralogix and Creating an API Key
 Next up was Coralogix.
 To actually send telemetry data somewhere, I needed a platform to ingest, analyse, and visualise it.
 That’s where Coralogix came in.

-Here’s what I did:

-* Coralogix Free Trail Sign Up: I created a free Coralogix account by visiting [Coralogix](https://coralogix.com/) and signing up with an email and password.
+* I created a free Coralogix account by visiting [Coralogix](https://coralogix.com/) and signing up with an email and password.

 ![Image of Coralogix landing page](./blog-assets/image-coralogix-landing-page.png)

-* Create an API Key: Once signed up, I navigated to DataFlow > API Keys
+* Once signed up, I navigated to DataFlow > API Keys

 ![Image of Coralogix API Keys Menu Item](./blog-assets/image-coralogix-api-keys-menu-item.png)